-These are five pilgrimages you can make into Oxford from the surrounding countryside.
+These are six pilgrimages you can make into Oxford from the surrounding countryside.
 They start and end at holy places, with more en route.
-Each route is accessible to start by public transport.
+Each route is accessible to start by public transport (apart from the route starting at Binsey).
 And each route ends in the same place: Christ Church Cathedral, Oxford.
 Make sure it will be open before setting out – check opening times here.

-The best possible arrival for your pilgrimage is on time for Choral Evensong, an intensely wonderful and free choral tradition of beauty and magnitude.
+The best possible arrival for your pilgrimage is on time for Choral Evensong, drawing on the world-class, free choral tradition that is present in Oxford.
 Check the Music List here to plan your arrival for Choral Evensong…

-For two COVID-friendly public-transport-avoiding circular day routes, use either a combination of the orange and light orange lines on the Google Map below, OR a the light blue and purple lines.
-Both of these combinations link together to form circular routes, meaning you can park your car wherever you like along the route and return to it at the end.
+For circular day routes, use either a combination of the orange and light orange lines on the Google Map below, OR a the light blue and purple lines, or the dark blue route ‘Frideswide Pilgrimage to the Centre’.

 Find bus travel details from Oxford to Abingdon here.
 A taxi from Oxford, carrying four, costs around £20.